• Skip to primary navigation

 Nutrition

-I can honestly admit I was a bit nervous to find out what Boiled Peanuts are.
-My lovely Husband grew up in the south and loves introducing me to new southern food and terminology.
-He will say things sometimes that this NW Girl just doesn't quite get.
-Examples include...
+I was nervous to find out what Boiled Peanuts are.
+My lovely husband grew up in the South and still loves introducing me to new Southern food and terminology.
+He will say things sometimes that this PNW Girl just doesn't quite get.

 Do you have any sayings that you hear all the time?

-John was so excited to put together this Cajun Boiled Peanuts Recipe.
-The Cajun Boiled Peanuts brought back so many memories for him of growing up in the south.
-I love that they are so easy to make and taste amazing.
-If you love snacking on peanuts you will love this recipe!
-This recipe is one of our favorite Game Day Crock Pot Recipes!
+John was excited to put together this Cajun Boiled Peanut Recipe.
+The Cajun Boiled Peanuts brought back memories for him.
+They are easy to make and taste amazing.
+If you love snacking on peanuts, you will love this recipe!
+It is one of our favorite Game Day Crock Pot Recipes!

 • Salt